Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Bitcoin Core Merged BIP-324 and AssumeUTXO Proposals.md

 # AssumeUTXO

-AssumeUXTO enables instant UTXO set bootstrapping for Bitcoin nodes.
+AssumeUXTO enables instant UTXO set bootstrapping for Bitcoin nodes by temporarily trusting a snapshot from another node (while still downloading and verifying the entire chain in the background).

 > [!QUOTE] [AssumeUTXO | River Learning Center](https://river.com/learn/terms/a/assume-utxo/)
 > AssumeUTXO is a proposed, optional setting that would **allow users to make use of their Bitcoin node before [initial block download (IBD)](https://river.com/learn/terms/i/initial-block-download-ibd/) is complete**.
 IBD is one of the most prohibitive costs to running a node, so reducing or hiding this burden is an important improvement for Bitcoin’s usability and decentralization.